-The Peace River is a regulated river.
-The addition of a third dam and hydroelectric generating station on the river downstream of the two existing dams will cause changes in fluvial geomorphology and sediment transport.
-It is predicted that these changes will be limited to the new reservoir and to the proximal downstream section of the river.
-The key findings are as follows:
+The Site C Dam will be the third dam and hydroelectric generating station on the Peace River.
+This paper presented the predicted changes in channel morphology and suspended sediment dynamics during operations that were described in the Environmental Impact Statement (EIS) for Site C. It is predicted that these changes will be limited to the new reservoir and to the proximal downstream section of the river.